 Source: Asian Paints Ltd – Wikipedia

-Financial study of Asian Paints:
+The financial study of Asian Paints:

-Asian paints is a large cap company with a market capitalization of Rs 107,175 crores.
+Asian paints is a large-cap company with a market capitalization of Rs 107,175 crores.
 It is currently trading at a PE of 59 compared to the industry PE of 55.
 The return on equity (ROE) for the last three years is averaged to be 29%.

-Here are the annual results of Asian paints.
+Here are the annual results of Asian Paints.

-Here, we can notice a positive trend in the financial growth of Asian paints.
+Here, we can notice a positive trend in the financial growth of Asian Paints.
 The sales and profits are consistently increasing year-by-year.

 The net profit of Asian paints has doubled itself in the last 5 years and has become more than 6 times in the last 10 years.

-Here, we can also notice that Asian paints is a virtually debt free company.
+Here, we can also notice that Asian paints is a virtually debt-free company.
 The total debt of Asian paints is around Rs 37.21 crores against the net worth of Rs 6,950 crores.

 Overall, Asian paints is a fundamentally strong company with healthy growth rate and should be considered worth investing as one of the great stocks for long term investment in India.